py5coding/py5book/integrations/trimesh.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 Next we will create the 2D slices, which will then be converted to slices that exist in 3D space.
-We could also use the 2D slices here, but then we'd need to do an additional transformation to position each slice with the correct elevation.
+We could also use the 2D slices in our Sketch, but then we'd need to do an additional transformation to position each slice with the correct elevation in 3D space.

 ```{code-cell} ipython3
 ---